Tattvaa Yogashala – Best Yoga School In Rishikesh, India

 The state in which the individual consciousness is dissolved in the pure cosmic consciousness.
 “Samadhi is when that same meditation shines forth as the object alone, and the mind is devoid of its reflective nature.”

-Join Tattvaa Yogashala Ashtanga Yoga Course In Rishikesh
+Join Authentic Ashtanga Yoga Course In Rishikesh

 Tattvaa Yogashala is a renowned Ashtanga Vinyasa Yoga School in Rishikesh.
 If you want to deepen your knowledge of this ancient science of Ashtanga Yoga, join our yoga school in Rishikesh.
 Our experienced yoga teachers have full expertise to teach you these 8 limbs of Ashtanga comprehensively.
 We will teach you how to perform Asanas & Pranayama correctly.
 In addition to this, you will also get in-depth knowledge about various systems of the body & how these Pranayamas will heal all the ailments related to these.